sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 ## Platform-dependent operations

-_Note that this feature is for internal use only at the moment.
-We are considering to move it out of the internal package if there is good demand for it._
+_Note that this feature is for internal use only.
+We are considering moving it out of the internal package if there is sufficient demand._

-`io.netty.util.internal.PlatformDependent` provides various platform-dependent and potentially unsafe operations.
-You can think of it as a thin layer over `sun.misc.Unsafe` and other platform dependent proprietary APIs.
+`io.netty.util.internal.PlatformDependent` provides platform-dependent and potentially unsafe operations.
+You can think of it as a thin layer over `sun.misc.Unsafe` and other platform-dependent proprietary APIs.

 ## Other utilities

-To build a highly performing network application framework, we introduced various utilities to feed ourselves, and we found some of them might also be useful for you.
+To build a high-performing network application framework, we introduced utilities.
+You might find some useful.

 ### Thread-local object pool

-If your thread is long running and you allocate a lot of short-living objects of same type, you can take advantage of thread-local object pool, called `Recycler`.  `Recycler` will reduce the amount of the garbage you produce, reducing the memory bandwidth and the load on the garbage collector.
+If your thread is long-running and you allocate many short-living objects of same type, you can use a thread-local object pool, called `Recycler`. `Recycler` reduces the amount of the garbage you produce, reducing memory bandwidth and load on the garbage collector.

 ```java
 public class MyObject {